rajgoesout/SPOJ/README.md

 # SPOJ
-It contains code of SPOJ problems
+It contains code of SPOJ problems.